google-research/crosslingual-knowledge-barriers/README.md

 </p>

-Code for the paper "Crosslingual Capabilities and Knowledge Barriers in Multilingual Large Language Models".
+Code for the paper "<a href="https://arxiv.org/abs/2406.16135">Crosslingual Capabilities and Knowledge Barriers in Multilingual Large Language Models</a>".

 This is not an officially supported Google product.